 Risks of changing your brand name

 Any significant change naturally involves risks.
-Changing the name of your company, therefore, exposes it to a certain level of danger, mainly if it is located in a small town where brand loyalty and brand history are generally essential.
+Therefore, changing your company’s name exposes it to a certain dangerous level, mainly if it is located in a small town where brand loyalty and brand history are generally essential.

-The brand name change process also has high costs, potentially a drop in business after the name change, as your customers adjust to your new identity in the region.
+The brand name change process also has high costs, potentially dropping in business after the name change, as your customers adjust to your new identity in the region.

-Names have power, and brand identity is slow to change in the public consciousness, even if your new name is catchy.
+Names have power, and brand identity is slow to change public consciousness, even if your new name is catchy.

 If your business needs a change, do it, but don’t expect results overnight!
 The change you want may take several months or even years to be fully adopted by your customers, but it will be worth it in the long run.

 Warning!
-If you plan to change the name of your business, it means that you need new branding materials, such as the logo, business cards, brochures, and custom catalogs.
+If you plan to change your business name, it means that you need new branding materials, such as the logo, business cards, brochures, and custom catalogs.

 A corporate name change is a delicate process.
 However, in some cases, it is essential – if not essential – to make this type of change for a business.